 2. I can’t afford it now

 It used to be a sensitive subject.
-Something you would avoid of discussing.
-Probably because most of the times, we linked our success based on the things we can afford.
+Something you would avoid discussing.
+Probably because most of the time, we linked our success based on the things we can afford.
 Wasn’t it the case?
 When I was a kid, I saw how the adults around me measured each other’s successes based on how many things they can afford.

 It was almost like a taboo to say: I can’t afford it.
 Or that I can’t afford it now.

-When a friend asked me out to an expensive restaurant, or went on a luxury trip somewhere, I used to feel as if I have to find a way to afford it.
+When a friend asked me out to an expensive restaurant or went on a luxury trip somewhere, I used to feel as if I have to find a way to afford it.
 That I have to work for it.
 To make it happen.

 It could be that I withdrew my savings.
 Took the money from another account that I had allocated for something more important.
 Spent the money anyway and braced myself for a week of only eating instant noodles.
 Or I would find a kind of lie to avoid the invitation altogether.

 Was it shameful to say that we can’t afford something at a particular moment in life?

 One time when I was still in university, my group of friends was planning to go to an expensive cafe.
 And one of them responded to that, light and loud: “I can’t join you, guys.
 I’m broke for the week!”